 Bali’s lands are filled with verdant rice fields which make for amazing scenery as you travel around the countryside.
 You will come across rice fields in Bali everywhere, but there are a few in particular that

-Tegallalang Rice Terraces
+Tegallalang Rice Fields in Bali

-Located around 20 minutes north of Ubud, you will find the Tegallalang Rice Terraces.
-The Tegallalang rice terraces offer a scenic outlook that spreads down before you and away to the rice paddies on the slopes across the valley.
+The Tegallalang Rice Fields are found 20 minutes north of Ubud, offering visitors a scenic outlook that spreads down before you and away to the rice paddies on the slopes across the valley.
 You can get pictures from the viewpoint at the top or can walk into the rice terraces for a small fee.
 The further you walk in, the fewer crowds you will find.

 Jatiluwih Rice Terraces

 You can walk into the Jatiluwih Rice fields, choosing different length trails.
-From the main point of the rice fields, you will see a trail map, and I have also attached a photo below.
+From the main point of the rice fields, you will see a trail map, and I have attached a photo below.
 If you have your own bike I definitely recommend doing a day trip here from Ubud and visiting the Pura Ulun Dana Beratan Temple on the same day.